-Black sea bass reproduce from February to July, with the spawning season starting earliest in the southern portion of their range and progressing northward as spring passes.
-Off the southern New England coast, they reproduce from mid-May until the end of June.
-The eggs are buoyant, floating in the water column until they hatch 1 ½ to 5 days after fertilization.
-The larvae drift in bays, inlets, and offshore areas; they become bottom-dwelling when they have grown to about ½ inch in length.
+Black sea bass are protogynous hermaphrodites.
+Most individuals begin life as female, then undergo sexual succession and become functional males.
+When these fish first become mature, they produce eggs.
+The age of switching sexes is variable, however most fish do so before they reach six years of age.
+These fish reproduce from February to July.
+Spawning starts earliest in the southern portion of their range and progresses northward as spring passes.
+Off southern New England, black sea bass reproduce from mid-May to the end of June.
+The eggs are buoyant, floating in the water column until they hatch 1.5 to 5 days after fertilization.
+The larvae drift into bays, inlets, and offshore areas where they reach about 0.5 inches in length.

-Only commercial pot fishermen holding a sea bass pot endorsement are required to submit an annual catch report to the Division of Marine Fisheries detailing pounds landed and pots fished by area and port of landing.
+Commercial fishermen in Massachusetts landed roughly 250.000 pounds of black sea bass in 2012.
+Only commercial pot fishermen holding a sea bass pot endorsement are required to submit an annual catch report detailing pounds landed and pots fished by area and port of landing.
 The sea bass catch report is sent out with the renewal license application at the end of the year and is due as a requirement to renew the license for the next year.
 Even if you do not wish to renew your sea bass endorsement, you must submit the report to renew the license.
 Furthermore, if you do not intend on renewing your license, the Division would appreciate it if you submit the report anyway.

 Note that fishermen may only sell sea bass to dealers authorized by MarineFisheries to buy directly from fishermen.
 Sea bass sold to un-authorized dealers is strictly prohibited.